genesis-community/genesis/README.md

 on similar infrastructure, like Amazon EC2 or a hosted VMWare ESXi cluster.

-Challenge arise when you need to make changes to the "common elements" of these different environments, like what AWS region the deployments should be done in, or what version of the BOSH release is being deployed.
+Challenges arise when you need to make changes to the "common elements" of these different environments, like what AWS region the deployments should be done in, or what version of the BOSH release is being deployed.
 Without intense discipline, these